| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 scalar, it is returned intact.)

-See also bdiag.
+See also bdiag

-dice function takes a character scalar s and returns a
+function takes a character scalar s and returns a

 character vector, each element of which is a single character from